-Following an accident, and even before a claim is filed, an injured person is likely to be contacted by an insurance company adjuster.
-The adjuster may work for your insurance company, or may work for the liable party’s insurance company.
-The purpose of this communication is to allow the insurance company to get an early start in evaluating the extent and severity of your potential claim.
-After all, the greater your loss or injury, the more liability the insurance company is potentially subject to.
-Because the insurance company wants to minimize the extent of their liability (thus retaining greater profit margins for their shareholders) they will typically begin investigating potential claims as early as possible.
-One technique insurance companies’ use during their investigations is to get the claimant (or potential claimant) to make a statement that will go on the record.
-A recorded statement may be written, or it may be an oral statement that is recorded by the adjuster.
+Following an accident, and even before a claim is filed, an injured person may be contacted by an insurance company adjuster.
+The adjuster may work for your insurance company, or may work for an insurance company that insures another party involved in the incident.
+A recorded statement may be in written form, or it may be an oral statement that is recorded by the adjuster.
 A recorded statement can be very informal, and indeed it may even be made over the phone.

 Why do insurance companies request recorded statements?

-The purpose of a recorded statement, at least in theory anyway, is to allow the insurance company to hear your version of the events that caused your injury or loss.
+The purpose of a recorded statement, at least in theory, is to allow the insurance company to obtain your version of the events that caused your injury or loss.
 This in turn is meant to facilitate the insurance company’s investigation of your claim, which in turn is meant to provide the insured with a quicker resolution and faster payout.
 Unfortunately, insurance companies are often more interested in getting the insured to contradict themselves to then provide the insurer with grounds to deny your claim or minimize their liability.
-For this reason, many attorneys strongly counsel their clients against giving recorded statements, at least when it is not a contractual requirement per the terms of your policy.
+For this reason, attorneys frequently counsel their clients against giving recorded statements, at least when it is not a contractual requirement per the terms of your policy.

-Do you have to submit to a recorded statement?
+Do you have to provide a recorded statement?

 How do you prepare for a recorded statement?